 CHORUS

-Whack fo di do; dance to your partner, welt the floor with your trotter’s shake.
+Whack fo di do; dance to your partner, welt the floor with your trotter’s

 Isn’t it the truth I’m telling ya?
 Lots of fun at Finnegan’s wake.